Social Contribution

 ●Clothing collection activities to support regions outside Japan

 Out of a desire to help those suffering from clothing shortages around the world, we collect clothing and raise funds for shipping costs, and make donations to African, Middle Eastern and Asian countries through NPOs.
+In fiscal 2026, we carried out activities on three occasions, with a cumulative total of 277 volunteers participating in tasks such as providing guidance to clothing donors and receiving donations.
+We collected and donated 497 cardboard boxes (approximately 7.6 tons) of clothing.

-Collaboration with Toyota group
+Collaboration with Toyota group (Kariya City and Toyota City, Aichi Prefecture)

-Collaboration within Toyota Boshoku group
+Collaboration within Toyota Boshoku group (Ichinomiya City, Aichi Prefecture)

-Toyota Group Boccia tournament in cooperation with an NPO
+●Toyota Group Boccia tournament in cooperation with an NPO

 We participated in a boccia tournament in collaboration with a non-profit organization (Special Olympics Nippon, Aichi) which supports sports for people with intellectual disabilities.